 The Network Cost fee is the only fee BitPay charges to people who pay BitPay invoices.

-BitPay charges a 1% processing fee to BitPay merchants.
+BitPay charges a small processing fee of 1-2% + 25¢ per transaction to BitPay merchants.
 Merchants may choose to pass this fee on to the buyer.

 Q. What is BitPay paying miner fees for?
 What is a UTXO sweep?

 When you make a blockchain transaction, you are sending funds to a wallet address controlled by another person (or in this case, BitPay).
 An Unspent Transaction Output (UTXO) is the unit of cryptocurrency which can actually be used in another transaction.

 The miner fees BitPay pays to combine and sweep UTXOs from invoice receiving addresses are a major part of BitPay's costs of processing payments on the blockchains BitPay supports.
 This cost is not unique to using BitPay.
 Any business or person accepting on-chain payments has the expense of sweeping UTXOs from payments they receive.